-The implementation in Portugal of the Fourth Anti-Money Laundering Directive set out a broad range of administrative measures to prevent and tackle breaches of the applicable AML/CFT framework.
+The implementation in Portugal of the Fourth Anti-Money Laundering Directive set out a broad range of administrative measures to prevent and tackle breaches of the applicable AML/ CFT framework.
 Within this context, the Ultimate Owner Central Registry (Registo Central do Beneficiário Efetivo) was created, in order to collect and centralise the data provided by entities subject to this framework.

-AIFs and fund managers or any other entity established in Portugal or possessing a Portuguese tax payer number will need to provide information to the Registry, and keep it permanently updated, on their ultimate beneficial owners, which, depending on the specific case, may include details on the investors and their shareholders or controllers.
+AIFs and fund managers or any other entity established in Portugal or possessing a Portuguese taxpayer number will need to provide information to the Registry, and keep it permanently updated, on their ultimate beneficial owners, which, depending on the specific case, may include details on the investors and their shareholders or controllers.

-5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers?
+5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers, including on environmental, social and/ or governance factors?